 - TRUNK BAY: (OUR FAVORITE) – Trunk Bay is a stunning beach that doesn’t disappoint.
-When driving from Grand Cruz torward Trunk Bay you’ll first see it from an overlook.
+When driving from Grand Cruz toward Trunk Bay, you’ll first see it from an overlook.
 Pull over and take the photo!
-You’ll see why it’s one of the most photographed beaches in the Carribean.
-The National Park system charges a fee of $5 per person (our four year old was free) with fees waived for active military and persons with a disability.
+You’ll see why it’s one of the most photographed beaches in the Caribbean.
+The National Park system charges a fee of $5 per person (our four-year-old was free), with fees waived for active military and persons with a disability.
 The beach has chair rentals, food and drinks, showers, and snorkel rentals.

 - FRANCIS BAY: (QUIETER BEACH) Francis Bay Beach is the last of the North Shore beaches and is a wonderful respite for anyone wanting a quieter, calm beach.
-There is no food or beach rentals so have everything you need before you go.
+There are no food or beach rentals, so have everything you need before you go.
 Calm, blue, shallow water makes it perfect for young kids.

-- HAWKSNEST BEACH: (BEST FOR WAVES) A favorite amongst locals, Hawksnest Bay, is perfect for the family that wants to romp around in the waves of the ocean.
-The waves are mostly moderate but they provide enough action for kids.
-Depending on the time of day, the beach can be a vary narrow strip.
+- HAWKSNEST BEACH: (BEST FOR WAVES) A favorite amongst locals, Hawksnest Bay is perfect for the family that wants to romp around in the waves of the ocean.
+The waves are mostly moderate, but they provide enough action for kids.
+Depending on the time of day, the beach can be a very narrow strip.
 If you want shade, go in the afternoon!
-No rentals or food available at this beach.
+No rentals or food are available at this beach.

 TIP: We visited in the slow season, so crowds at the beaches were pretty sparse all day.
 Parking and space for everyone were easy to get.
 That greatly affected our experience of the beach.
 If you are visiting in the high season, the beaches could get crowded, and finding parking might be challenging.
 Your best bet is to arrive early in the morning or late afternoon if you want to snag a picnic bench and/or a parking spot.